All companies are our partners

 Jeweler Support Network

-The Diamond Producers Association joined forces with the Responsible Jewellery Council and many jewellery organisations to form the Jeweler Support Network in the United States and in the United Kingdom to provide assistance to local jewellery stores and retailers, many of which are family-owned for generations and who are particularly vulnerable during the COVID-19 pandemic.
+The Natural Diamond Council joined forces with the Responsible Jewellery Council and many jewellery organisations to form the Jeweler Support Network in the United States and in the United Kingdom to provide assistance to local jewellery stores and retailers, many of which are family-owned for generations and who are particularly vulnerable during the COVID-19 pandemic.
 The Network will work to provide support and resources to local jewelers, as well as information for consumers.